defra-design/design/design.md

 * Lead on ensuring that interactions and user journeys across the programme are rational and consistent
 * Understand user needs and track interactions across departmental and organisational boundaries
 * Influence performance reporting so we measure and target improvements to things that

-## Discovery

-How service designers support discovery:

-* Question the scope of the discovery – broaden it, rescope it (and if necessary initiate further discovery)
-* Keep the team on track for an appropriately wide discovery
-* Understand who the users and user groups of the service/system/thing are (primary users, secondary users, internal users)
-* Investigate users’ contexts, needs, potential gains, pain points
-* Synthesise user research data and share findings back to the wider team and key stakeholders
-* Sift through quantitative data and link it to qualitative findings, potentially initiate more
-* Research and describe underlying support systems and technologies
-* Analyse dependencies (contractual, legal, technological, ethical)
-* Map the as-is state of the service offered today
-* Map all stakeholders involved in the provision of the service to end users
-* Capture what the provision of service in different channels looks like
-* Research how much the service costs to operate, who funds it and how and how it is funded today and how it expensive its provision is
-* Read policy documents, laws, standards, regulations and question today’s
-* Summarise major pain points of users and opportunities for service (re)-development / improvements
-* Help the team agree scope and boundaries and decide when is the right time to move into Alpha
-* Articulate the vision for the service (with product manager/service owner)

-## Alpha

-How service designers support the alpha phase:

-* Understand and respond to the users of a service and the context they are in
-* Identify what the real problem is
-* Develop a strategic vision for the service (final destination, not just the plan for beta)
-* With the product manager, hold the vision for the team
-* Work with team to develop a scaffolded approach to delivering the vision
-* Help define problems for interaction designers to explore
-* Map and visualise the journey of users
-* Facilitate a shared understanding within and outside of the team
-* Spot opportunities for reducing cost and complexity
-* Help define the scope of the service
-* What are the feasible and useful fixes you can do - low hanging fruit where change is feasible, easy and beneficial for the user, and what is harder to do
-* Explore and prototype various solutions to the problem

-## Beta

-How service designers support the beta phase:

-* Keep track of user needs as the service is used and help prioritise into fixes, new features and functionality
-* Help the service to understand and decide what new usage, contexts and features should be incorporated into digital channels or built into other channels and support systems
-* Find and implement improvements to the service in all channels
-* Work with caseworkers and support teams to make sure that user’s needs and problems are represented in the development teams, and incorporate feedback that will help caseworkers do their jobs better

-## Live

-How service designers support live:

-* Identify areas for automation or improvement to make internal processes simpler and more efficient
-* Identify customer and user behaviours and process for continuously provide feedback to product and service teams
-* Provide a holistic view, from digital and physical channels and human interactions and ongoing identification of metrics and opportunities